-There is discount is available for dwellings requiring or undergoing major repair work to make them habitable.
+For those dwellings requiring or undergoing major repair work to make them habitable no discount is available.

 Empty Homes Premium

-Dwellings that have been unoccupied and unfurnished for at least two years and are not subject to a statutory exemption will have an additional council tax; applied to them at the rate of 100%.
+Dwellings that have been unoccupied and unfurnished for at least two years, and are not subject to a statutory exemption, will have an additional council tax applied to them.
+Until 31 March 2019 the premium was 50 per cent, this increased to 100 per cent premium from 1 April 2019.
 The two year period will include any period where an empty dwelling discount has been awarded.

-From 1 April 2014 annexes which are used by the occupier of the main house as part of the main home, or annexes which are occupied by a relative of the person and are not exempt from council tax are able to apply for a 50% reduction.
+From 1 April 2014 annexes which are used by the occupier of the main house as part of the main home, or annexes which are occupied by a relative of the person and are not exempt from Council Tax are able to apply for a 50 per cent reduction.

-Dwellings which are not occupied as a person’s sole or main residence and are furnished will be classed as a second home for council tax purposes.
-Full council tax is chargeable for a second home.
-If your home is provided by and paid for by your employer as part of your contract and the property is within the curtilage of your employment, you may be entitled to a 50% discount.
+Dwellings which are not occupied as a person’s sole or main residence and are furnished will be classed as a second home for Council Tax purposes.
+Full Council Tax is chargeable for a second home.
+If your home is provided by and paid for by your employer as part of your contract and the property is within the curtilage of your employment, you may be entitled to a 50 per cent discount.

-If you think you may be entitled to a discount you should contact email@example.com.
+If you think you may be entitled to a discount you should contact the firstname.lastname@example.org.